Moving On Access

 You can use the above QR code to connect directly to the course details.

-Apply for New Opportunties - Moving On Access
+Apply for Moving On Access

 We are delighted that you are thinking about studying at Perth College UHI.
 Perth College operates a fair and open admissions system committed to equality of opportunity and non-discrimination.
 We consider all applications on merit and on the basis of ability to achieve, without discrimination on grounds of age, disability, gender identity, marriage and civil partnership, pregnancy and maternity status, race, religion and/or belief, sex, sexual orientation or socio-economic background.
 We welcome applications from all prospective students and aim to provide appropriate and efficient services to students with disabilities.